 Find a Workspace

 As a remote employee you have the freedom to work from anywhere, but this can be easier said than done.
 If possible, set aside a space in your home and create a home office setup.
 Some stay at home jobs are awesome if you are a beginner.
 This doesn’t have to be a dedicated room; it can be a corner in your living room or bedroom.
-What’s important is that it has all the nuts and bolts of a regular office, and that you have everything you need to get your work done.
+What’s important is that it has all the nuts and bolts of a regular office, and that you have everything you need to get your work done and reliable, high-speed internet plans.

 It’s also important for remote workers to switch up their environment from time to time when they can.
 Spending too much time at home on and off of work hours can become disenchanting.
 Instead, opt for a local coffee shop, library, or coworking space.
 Depending on your location, you may be able to get a monthly membership for a small price.
 If you travel often, consider opting for a Croissant membership, which is an app that allows individuals to utilize coworking spaces around the world.